rocky-linux/documentation/docs/books/web_services/041-database-servers-mariadb.md

 ### Generalities

-MySQL was developed by Michael "Monty" Widenius (a Finnish computer scientist) who founded MySQL AB in 1995.
-MySQL AB was acquired by SUN in 2008, which in turn was acquired by Oracle in 2009, which still owns the MySQL software and distributes it under a dual GPL and proprietary license.
+MySQL was developed by Michael "Monty" Widenius (a Finnish computer scientist),, who founded MySQL AB in 1995.
+MySQL AB was acquired by SUN in 2008, which in turn was acquired by Oracle in 2009.
+Oracle still owns the MySQL software and distributes it under a dual GPL and proprietary license.

-In 2009, Michael Widenius left SUN, founded Monty Program AB and launched the development of his community fork of MySQL : MariaDB under GPL license.
-Governance of the project is entrusted to the MariaDB Foundation, which ensures that the project remains free.
+In 2009, Michael Widenius left SUN, founded Monty Program AB, and launched the development of his community fork of MySQL: MariaDB under a GPL license.
+The MariaDB Foundation governs the project and ensures that it remains free.

-It was not long before the majority of Linux distributions offered MariaDB packages instead of MySQL ones, and major accounts such as Wikipedia and Google also adopted the community fork.
+It was not long before most Linux distributions offered MariaDB packages instead of MySQL ones, and major accounts such as Wikipedia and Google also adopted the community fork.

 MySQL and MariaDB are among the world's most widely used RDBMSs (professionally and by the general public), particularly for web applications (**LAMP**: Linux + Apache + Mysql-MariaDB + Php).